 One of the most effective hallmarks of a great wine, however, is its vintage year – the year in which a wine’s grapes were harvested.
 What constitutes a great vintage year depends heavily on the region from which the wine originates, but largely it all comes down to the weather.
-Learn more about what makes a good vintage here.

 In Bordeaux – arguably France’s most revered winemaking region – the best wines are generally born of warm summer days, cool nights and mild rain, although the size of the area does mean there are some preferred conditions across its geography.
 Merlot from Pomerol is better in cooler years, for example, while the clay-rich soils of St Emilion fare better in wet weather than vines in Medoc, which is plagued by heavy rains.

 Nonetheless, Bordeaux in its entirety has produced some truly spectacular vintages in recent times.
 With top critic scores, excellent investment prospects and, of course, maximum enjoyment potential, these are widely acknowledged as Bordeaux’s best vintage years.

 The best Bordeaux vintages of the 21st century

 The last 20 years has seen Bordeaux produce a good handful of stellar vintages, although the exact ones to go for depend on whether you’re looking at reds or whites.